Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Background

-This section describes \gls{PI} maximization, the intrinsic motivation model used for the robot behavior generation in our experiments.
-We first give an overview of \gls{PI} and then derive the update rules.
-In particular, we highlight approximations to compute predictive information, which need to be considered carefully when applying this algorithm to a robot in an \gls{HRI} scenario.

-\Gls{PI} has been described as early as~\citeyear{Grassberger-86}, termed \emph{effective measure complexity} \citep{Grassberger-86} or \emph{excess entropy}~\citep{CrutchfieldYoung-89}.
-Previous work with \gls{PI}-driven robots in simulation demonstrated its applicability to a large range of different robot morphologies \citep{DerGuettlerEtAl-08, MartiusDerEtAl-13, ZahediMartiusEtAl-13, MartiusJahnEtAl-14}.
-A range of existing videos\footnote{Video page, including works with PI: \url{https://robot.informatik.uni-leipzig.de/videos}.} from experiments in simulation showcase apparent exploratory, playful and open-ended behavior of individual robots and robot collectives.
+This section describes \gls{PI} maximization, the intrinsic motivation model used for the robot behavior generation in our experiments. \Gls{PI} has been described as early as~\citeyear{Grassberger-86}, termed \emph{effective measure complexity} \citep{Grassberger-86} or \emph{excess entropy}~\citep{CrutchfieldYoung-89}.
+Previous work with \gls{PI}-driven robots in simulation demonstrated its applicability to a large range of different robot morphologies \citep{DerGuettlerEtAl-08,MartiusDerEtAl-13,ZahediMartiusEtAl-13,MartiusJahnEtAl-14}.
+A range of existing videos from experiments in simulation showcase apparent exploratory, playful, and open-ended behavior of individual robots and robot collectives~\citep[see][]{playful-videos-20}.
 The \gls{PI}-induced behavior in the videos suggests \gls{PI} as a promising immediate candidate measure to test our core idea.

-Conceptually, when this measure is transformed into a behavior-generating rule, the resulting dynamics essentially fall into a family of learning rules related to the reduction of the time prediction error in the perception-action loop of a robot \citep[see especially the book ``The Playful Machine'',][]{DerMartius-12}.
+Conceptually, when this measure is transformed into a behavior-generating rule, the resulting dynamics essentially fall into a family of learning rules related to the reduction of the time prediction error in the perception-action loop of a robot \citep[see especially the book The Playful Machine,][]{DerMartius-12}.
 The aforementioned book also shows how these approaches can be computed from the robot's perspective alone.
 Additionally, the variety of different robots and their behaviors presented there shows how different behaviors arise from the same formalism due to the sensitivity towards the agent's specific embodiment.